Electric Six

 Electric Six is an American rock band formed in Detroit in 1996.
 They are known for combining elements of rock, disco, garage rock, metal, new wave, and punk rock.
 Since achieving widespread recognition in 2003 with the singles "Danger!
 High Voltage" and "Gay Bar", they have released 20 studio albums, two rarities albums, one live album and one live DVD.
 Each band member is given a unique stage name.
 The line-up has undergone changes over the years: co-founder, lead vocalist, and primary songwriter Dick Valentine has been the only constant member.
-The current line-up consists of Valentine, lead guitarist Johnny Na$hinal, keyboardist Tait Nucleus?, rhythm guitarist Herb S. Flavourings, drummer Dr. Jay and bassist Rick Schaple.
+The current line-up consists of Valentine, lead guitarist Johnny Na$hinal, keyboardist Tait Nucleus?, rhythm guitarist Herb S. Flavourings, drummer Dr. Jay and bassist Mr. Poison.

 History

 1990s

 The band formed in Detroit in 1996 under the name the Wildbunch, but eventually dropped that name due to pressure from English musical collective the Wild Bunch.
 Throughout the late 1990s, they played regularly at the Old Miami and Gold Dollar clubs in Detroit, the center of a scene that also produced acts like the White Stripes.
 The band was originally composed of lead singer Dick Valentine (Tyler Spencer), drummer M. (Cory Martin), lead guitarist The Rock and Roll Indian (Anthony Selph), rhythm guitarist Surge Joebot (Joe Frezza), and bassist Disco (Steve Nawara, formerly of the Detroit Cobras).

 Valentine has always been the primary songwriter, both music and lyrics, of the band.
 During the band's temporary split at the end of the 1990s, he formed his own band called the Dirty Shame and released one CD titled Smog Cutter Love Story which featured a rough draft of "Vengeance and Fashion", a song that later appeared on Electric Six's breakthrough album Fire.